 - IELTS Reading has unknown vocabularies/topics, but mostly with an explanation.
 Do you know it?

 You need to remember this clearly in the exam hall.
 Most of the unknown words/topics have some kind of explanation but candidates mostly miss them.
 You must develop your skills to find the explanations.
 Sometimes the explanations are in brackets, sometimes within two hyphens, and sometimes referenced under the article with an asterisk (*).
 Sometimes, they are given in the next sentences as definitions (Definitions start with verbs/verb phrases like means, refers to, i.e. explains, etc.).

 Let’s take a look at a sample Reading text excerpt from Cambridge IELTS 12 Test 6.

 On page 46 of the book, please find Reading Passage 3 entitled The Benefits of Being Bilingual.

 In Paragraph C, line 8 and 9 says, “When the colour and the word match… .. ..”.
 Now, many of the candidates may find it too difficult to understand.
 Look carefully.
 You will see the explanation in brackets (i.e., the word ‘red’ printed in red).
 This is one of the numerous ways to find the meaning easily.

 - Reward yourself to motivate yourself.

-Using or making some note-cards or word cards can also help you in developing your reading skills.
-I did this with some small cards made from art-papers.
+Using or making some note cards or word cards can also help you in developing your reading skills.
+I did this with some small cards made from art paper.
 Usually, art papers are much thicker than normal papers.
-I cut an art paper to make 7/8 note-cards or word cards.
+I cut art paper to make 7/8 note cards or word cards.